 (a) The Board shall, if necessary or appropriate to achieve an adopted desired future condition in an aquifer or layer of an aquifer, impose additional limitations on the production of groundwater from that aquifer or layer of an aquifer, as set forth in this rule.
 In implementing pumping reductions under this rule, the Board shall consider an estimate of total average exempt and permitted production from the aquifer or layer of an aquifer and compare it to the Modeled Available Groundwater number for that aquifer or layer of an aquifer, as well as other factors set forth under Section 36.1132, Water Code.
-The Board may consider projected future increases in total average exempt and permitted production in implementing this rule as necessary or appropriate to address overall pumping levels from an aquifer or layer of an aquifer to begin to reduce total production from an aquifer or layer of an aquifer before aquifer conditions reach critical levels from a standpoint of achieving desired future conditions.
-In implementing this rule, the Board may change the production authorization for wells from the initial annual production allowable per contiguous controlled acre established under Rule 5.2, which disregards the aquifer or layer of the aquifer in which a well is completed, and instead base the production authorization from a well on the annual production allowable per contiguous controlled acre established for the aquifer or layer of an aquifer in which the well is completed.
+The Board may consider projected future increases in total average exempt and permitted production in implementing this rule as necessary or appropriate to address overall pumping levels from an aquifer or layer of an aquifer to begin to reduce total production from an aquifer or layer of an aquifer conditions reach critical levels from a standpoint of achieving desired future conditions.
+In implementing this rule, the Board may change the production authorization for wells from the initial annual production allowable per contiguous controlled acre established under Rule 5.2, which disregards the aquifer or layer of any established for the aquifer in which a well is completed, and instead base the production authorization for the aquifer in which a quifer in which the well is completed.